DevL/potency/output/md/Character Options/Traits.md

 You are used to wearing and adjusting armour to fit your needs.
 When wearing armour, apply the negative conditions from armour that is one grade lighter than the one you are wearing.
 Wearing light armour imposes no negative conditions.

 > A heavily armoured dwarf is a neither swift, nor quiet affair.
 And yet, Draggomir moved with an uncanny speed and silence that someone in heavy dwarven mail should not be capable of.

+## Aspect of Agency
+You have begun to learn the secrets of the [magical aspect](../Magic/Aspects%20of%20Magic.md) of *Agency*.
+You can create and learn spells that require this aspect at a cost of 1 [character point](../Character%20Options/Character%20Points.md) to gain [skill level](../Skills/Skill%20Level.md) 1 (untrained) in it.
+Furthermore, you can increase the spell's [skill level](../Skills/Skill%20Level.md) just like any other [skill](../Skills/Skills.md).

+## Aspect of Cognition
+You have begun to learn the secrets of the [magical aspect](../Magic/Aspects%20of%20Magic.md) of *Cognition*.
+You can create and learn spells that require this aspect at a cost of 1 [character point](../Character%20Options/Character%20Points.md) to gain [skill level](../Skills/Skill%20Level.md) 1 (untrained) in it.
+Furthermore, you can increase the spell's [skill level](../Skills/Skill%20Level.md) just like any other [skill](../Skills/Skills.md).

+## Aspect of Essence
+You have begun to learn the secrets of the [magical aspect](../Magic/Aspects%20of%20Magic.md) of *Essence*.
+You can create and learn spells that require this aspect at a cost of 1 [character point](../Character%20Options/Character%20Points.md) to gain [skill level](../Skills/Skill%20Level.md) 1 (untrained) in it.
+Furthermore, you can increase the spell's [skill level](../Skills/Skill%20Level.md) just like any other [skill](../Skills/Skills.md).

 ## Backstabber (TBD)
 _Requires melee combat 3 and stealth 3._